Color theory for Fashion.

 Rounds of applause!

-To cut straight to the chase, read chapters 2 and 3 only (that’s color).
 Everything beyond brings design into the picture and just goes deeper and deeper.
-But those first chapters are ESSENTIAL for ANYONE!
+But those first chapters are ESSENTIAL and useful for ANYONE!

 Finally, in the color theory history chapter, you can see that there are no women in the history books, as usual.
 I guess they were very busy raising and supporting the men who made the history books.
 So go, Marcie, for making Color History and representing the women :0)